BerkeleyLab/Marble/README.md

 * [Fabrication acceptance test guide](docs/marble_test_guide/Marble_Test_Guide.pdf)

 If you have a physical board that has already been tested you can jump directly to the User Guide.
-If you need to qualify, test or troubleshoot a board, you can use the fabrication acceptance test guide.
+If you need to qualify, test, or troubleshoot a board, you can use the fabrication acceptance test guide.
 These documents are also available as artifacts for each fabrication release.

-Other documentation includes information on the XRP7724 PWM Power Controller, which has its own [README](xr_chip/README.md), and notes on [current measurement capabilities](docs/shunts.md)
+Other documentation includes notes on the board's [current measurement capabilities](docs/shunts.md).

 ## Manufacturing package and other scripted processes